Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

+be the space of all $D$-compatible pairs $(\om,J)$.
+We then define a space of almost K\"ahler auxiliary data $\AK(X,D)$ consisting of tuples $(\om,\cR,J)$ where $\om\!\in\!\tn{Symp}(X,D)$, $\cR$ is an ``$\om$-regularization" for $D$ in $X$, and $J$ is $\om$-tame and $\cR$-compatible (which we will simply call it ``$(\cR,\om)$-compatible") almost complex structure on $X$; see Section~\ref{CptLog_ss} or \cite[p8]{FMZ1}.
+Roughly speaking, a regularization is a compatible set of symplectic identifications of neighborhoods of $\{D_I\}_{I\subset [N]}$ in their normal bundles with neighborhoods of them in $X$; \cite[Dfn~2.12]{FMZ1}.
+A regularization serves as a replacement for holomorphic defining equations in holomorphic manifolds.
+These regularizations are also the auxiliary data that we need to define the log tangent bundle $TX(-\log D)$.
+For every $(\om,\cR,J)\!\in\!\AK(X,D)$, we have $(\om,J)\!\in\!\cJ(X,D)$.
 Therefore, $\AK(X,D)$ is essentially a nice subset of $\cJ(X,D)$ consisting of those almost complex structures that are of some specified type in a sufficiently small neighborhood of $D$.
-Furthermore, by \cite[Theorem 2.13]{FMZDiv}, the forgetful map \bEq{AKtoSymp_e} \AK(X,D)\lra \Symp^+(X,D),\qquad (J,\cR,\om)\!\lra\!\om, \eEq is a weak homotopy equivalence.
+These special almost complex structures are similar to the almost complex structures with translational symmetry considered in \cite{LR} and in SFT \cite{EGH}.
+By \cite[Thm 2.13]{FMZ1}, the forgetful map \bEq{AKtoSymp_e} \AK(X,D)\lra \Symp(X,D),\qquad (\om,\cR,J)\!\lra\!\om, \eEq is a weak homotopy equivalence.
 This implies that any invariant of the deformation equivalence classes in $\AK(X,D)$ is an invariant of the symplectic deformation equivalence class of $(X,D,\om)$.
-In particular, by restricting to the subclass $\AK(X,D)$, the last statement in $(\star)$ follows from constructing Kuranishi structures for families.
-Still, I expect the forgetful map $\cJ(X,D)\!\lra\!\Symp^+(X,D)$ to be a weak homotopy equivalence as well. \\
+In particular, by restricting to the subclass $\AK(X,D)$, the last statement in $(\star)$ follows from constructing Kuranishi structures for families. \\

+The main goal of this paper is to prove the following compactness result, addressing the first part of ($\star$).
+We will address the rest in subsequent papers.
+We will briefly outline our approach to the deformation theory and gluing in Sections~\ref{EXDim_ss} and \ref{Gluing_ss}.